 - 1. The material use of the built building (this is A1-A5 stages) - 2.
-The building in use: where energy usages are considered, life span of building materials and maintenance (B1-B7) $\,$ - 3.
-And lastly the end of life of the building and it's materials (C1-C3 and D) When we look at the life cycle assessments from the built building A1-A5 stages, the biggest CO2 impact is the structure.
+The building in use: where energy usages are considered, life span of building materials and maintenance (B1-B7) - 3.
+And lastly the end of life of the building and it's materials (C1-C3 and D) When we look at the life cycle assessments from the built building A1-A5 stages, the biggest CO2eq impact is the structure.
 Working closely with our in-house structural engineers in the early design phases to build with low carbon emitting structures or to reuse existing structures is important.
-When we look at the building in use B1-B7 stages, energy usages are the major contributors to CO2 emissions.
-Here we have our own in-house energy engineer that helps asses projects in early concept, so that we use less energy, translated into well insulated walls and optimally orientated buildings, as well as an energy strategy tailored to the site where we are building.
-We look into the energy usages and depending of the site, how much of it can come from renewable energy sources instead of non-renewable sources.
-We assess buildings over a 50-60 year period, however, in the best case scenario the building is not standing for 60 years, but much longer, which is why energy performance is vital.
-When we assess the building from a usage perspective the following is important: flexibility and adaptability (structural systems that allows for many different usages (slap/column grid)), buildings made of materials with a long-life span (less material use), and buildings that are maintainable, with low materials usages.
-In the end-of-life scenario C1-C3 and D stages, it is important that the building materials are recyclable or reusable, so that they do not contribute to pollution but can be included directly within a new product system.
+When we look at the building in use B1-B7 stages, energy usages are the major contributors to CO2eq emissions.
+Here we have our own in-house energy engineer that helps assess projects in early concept, so that we use less energy, translated into well insulated walls and optimally orientated buildings, as well as an energy strategy tailored to the site where we are building.
+We investigate energy usage and depending on the site, how much of it can come from renewable energy sources instead of non-renewable sources.
+We assess buildings over a 50-80-year period, however, in the best-case scenario the building is not standing for 50-80 years, but much longer, which is one of the reasons why energy performance is vital.
+When we assess the building from a usage perspective the following is important: flexibility and adaptability (structural systems that allows for many different usages (slap/column grid), buildings made of materials with a long-life span (less material use), and buildings that are maintainable, with low materials usages.
+In the end-of life scenario C1-C3 and D stages, it is important that the building materials are recyclable or reusable, so that they do not contribute to pollution but can be included directly within a new product system.